 The Linguistic Normalization Act led to a series of minor decrees and regulations that aimed at expanding certain aspects of the law.
 According to Aguiló-Mora and Lynch (2017) the most important ones were the Decret de Mínims (92/1997), by which Catalan was established as the primary language of education (except for higher education) and at least 50% of the subjects had to be taught in this language; the Decree 100/1990, by which the usual language of the Administration had to be Catalan; and the Decree 25/2001 which established the obligation to accredit knowledge of Catalan in order to work in the civil service.
 Particularly relevant for this study, however, is the Reglament de Normalització Lingüística de l'Ajuntament de Palma (1987) [Linguistic Normalization Regulation of the City Council of Palma].
 This regulation, passed in 1987 and modified in 1990, states that Catalan is Palma’s own language and both Catalan and Spanish are the official languages of the City Council.
-It also states that citizens have the right to communicate with the City Council in any of the two languages and nobody will be discriminated for linguistic reasons.
-Likewise, the toponyms of the city as well as the services and the municipal dependencies will have Catalan as the only official name.
-In addition, all of communications from the City Council will be in Catalan by default, as well as any documents or certificates issued.
-On the other hand, the City Council is committed to ensuring that all staff know both languages and to promoting linguistic awareness and the use of Catalan.
+It also states that citizens have the right to communicate with the City Council in any of the two languages and no one can be discriminated against on linguistic grounds.
+Likewise, it established that the toponyms of the city as well as the services and the municipal dependencies would have only Catalan official names.
+In addition, all of communications from the City Council would in Catalan by default, as well as any documents or certificates issued.
+On the other hand, the City Council committed to ensuring that all staff know both languages and to promoting linguistic awareness and the use of Catalan.

 Overall, we can see that Catalan has gained considerable institutional recognition, protection, and promotion over the last decades.
 This is reflected in the evolution of the knowledge of Catalan among the society of the Balearic Islands (Table 1).
 In this sense, one might think that the implementation of pro-language policies is enough to change the linguistic reality of a given society.
 However, this is not entirely true.
 The fact that Catalan is being promoted institutionally, especially in the educational domain, and that knowledge of the language has increased considerably over the last decades, both the use of the language and attitudes towards it seem to have taken a different direction (Calafat Vila & Calero-Pons, 2019; Tudela Isanta, 2021).
 This is due to the fact that, in reality, the use that a society can make of its languages, in this case Catalan and Spanish, depends not only on the policies that are promoted from the institutional domain, but also on what happens at the societal level (Aguiló-Mora & Lynch, 2017).
-Specifically, and according to Tudela Isanta (2021), it depends on the language attitudes.
+Specifically, and according to Tudela Isanta (2021), it depends on language attitudes.

 Language attitudes